junxit/us-congress-bills-111/bill.md

 ## § 4.
 Sheep Mountain Special Management Area

-- **(a)** *Designation* Certain lands in the Grand Mesa, Uncompahgre, and Gunnison and San Juan National Forests comprising approximately 21,697 acres as generally depicted on a map titled “Proposed Sheep Mountain Special Management Area” and dated May 2009, are hereby designated as the Sheep Mountain Special Management Area.
+- **(a)** *Designation* Certain lands in the Grand Mesa, Uncompahgre, and Gunnison and San Juan National Forests comprising approximately 21,697 acres as generally depicted on a map titled “Proposed Sheep Mountain Special Management Area” and dated January 26, 2010, are hereby designated as the Sheep Mountain Special Management Area.
 - **(b)** *Maps and descriptions*
   - **(1)** *In general* As soon as practicable after the date of enactment of this Act, the Secretary shall file maps and legal descriptions of the Federal land described in subsection (a) with—
-    - **(A)** the Committee on Energy and Natural Resources of the Senate; and
+    - **(A)** the Committee on Natural Resources of the House of Representatives; and
-    - **(B)** the Committee on Natural Resources of the House of Representatives.
+    - **(B)** the Committee on Energy and Natural Resources of the Senate.
   - **(2)** *Force of law* The maps and legal descriptions filed under paragraph (1) shall have the same force and effect as if included in this Act, except that the Secretary may correct typographical errors in the maps and legal descriptions.
   - **(3)** *Public availability* Each map and legal description filed under paragraph (1) shall be on file and available for public inspection in the appropriate offices of the United States Forest Service.
 - **(c)** *Management*